jbussemaker/AssignmentEncoding/README.md

     for higher imputation ratios due to slow imputers

 Suggested selection:
+- Distance correlation can be accurately predicted with an adaptive stopping procedure, however should only be predicted for low (<500) imputation ratios
-- Try to select an encoder with as low imp ratio and high inf index as possible
+- Try to select an encoder with as low imp ratio and high dist corr as possible
 - Matrix generation can be cached to speed up eager encoder selection
 - Lazy encoders with low imputation ratios are preferred over eager encoders due to faster encoding times (even if the matrix is already pre-generated), and for low imp ratios lazy encoders are not much slower for sampling